sddevelopment-be/penguin-pragmatic-patterns/src/0_Pattern_Language/README.md

 For consistency, the patterns follow a similar structure.
 As we all know, **context matters**.
 This is why each pattern is prefaced with a short description of when it can be useful to consider using it.
-The aim is not to apply as many of them as you can on any given task.
-**This is not a bingo chart.**

 We want to share information about both things you can do, as well as about ideas and models that can change the way you perceive a situation.
 In order to achieve this, the patterns in this knowledge base are grouped in: